jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Keys from this scope are applied per configured TCP port, assigned via the `tcp-service-port`.
 Every distinct TCP port creates a distinct HAProxy frontend, so distinct TCP port numbers, consequently their frontends, can receive distinct values from keys of this scope.

 TCP scoped keys can be declared in global or IngressClass related ConfigMaps as default values, or in any Ingress resource for a more granular configuration.
-They can conflict since they can be configured via Ingress resource.
+They can conflict since they can be configured via Ingress resource, see [scope](#scope).

 ## Keys